 4 steps to bring clarity to your PR efforts

-Here’s a four-step guide to help bring clarity (love that word!) to your PR efforts.
+Here’s a four-step guide to help bring clarity (love that word!) to your communications efforts.
 These turn-by-turn directions will help you get where you want to go.

 1. Determine your destination.
 You can’t drive off without knowing where you want to end up, right?
-So first off, huddle with your PR counsel to identify your goals and objectives – that is, stake out your destination.
-Then you can consider how PR can help you get there.
-Skipping this first step is akin to driving aimlessly, at night, without headlights –you’ll have have no chance of getting where you want to go.
+So first off, huddle with your strategic communications counsel to identify your goals and objectives – that is, stake out your destination.
+Then you can consider how your comms can help you get there.
+Skipping this first step is akin to driving aimlessly, at night, without headlights – you’ll have have no chance of getting where you want to go.

 (Sidebar: Let’s take a moment to define terms, as goals and objectives are often confused.
 Goals are general statements about where you want to end up long term; think of them as “whats.”
 Objectives define the “hows” to achieve those “whats,” establishing specifics that can be measured.
 For example, your goal may be to be your region’s top purveyor of specialty fruit varieties.
-A supporting objective may be to gain as customers the Northeast’s top five specialty grocery chains, defined by the good folks at Supermarket News.)
+A supporting objective may be to gain as customers the Northeast’s top five specialty grocery chains.)

 2. Plot your course.
-Now that you know where you want to go, you and your PR counsel can work together to identify related communications strategies, tactics and activities.
+Now that you know where you want to go, you and your comms counselor can work together to identify related communications strategies, tactics and activities.
 These are the many routes and modes of transportation that you’re going to use to reach your destination.

 (Another sidebar, to define more terms: Strategies define how you plan to achieve an objective.
 Tactics add on another level of detail to the strategies.
 Activities are the step-by-step how-tos to execute the strategy.)

 For example, if one of your marketing objectives is to increase visibility with mom consumers then one of your strategies could be build trust with moms by employing social media.
-Facebook would be a must-have tactic for executing that strategy.
+Facebook would be a must-have tactic for executing that strategy, as it is still the leading social media platform for reaching women.
 Your activity plan will outline how you’ll decide what components to include in your Facebook page, stipulates that you’ll develop a social media policy to guide your Facebook team, and lays out an editorial calendar to ensure you’re posting fresh content regular to keep moms engaged.